 This is a game changer!
 Snowflake announced a new workload type that flies in the face of what you’ve been told Snowflake is.
 Breaking the tie to the mental model that Snowflake is just a data warehouse platform, Unistore introduces true transactional capabilities for Snowflake, making it now an end-to-end data platform for applications to deep analytics and everything in between in the cloud.
-This moves the needle ever closer to the data centricity all businesses should be striving for.
-Storing data for both your transactional and analytical workloads and providing the ability to query them together in real-time is something everyone asks for.
-It’s becoming a reality, and without the need for heavy engineering/architecture.
+This moves the needle ever closer to the data-centricity all businesses should be striving for.
+Storing data for both your transactional and analytical workloads and providing the ability to query them together in real time is something everyone asks for.
+It’s becoming a reality without the need for heavy engineering/architecture.

 This announcement is music to the ears of architects and engineers looking for the easy button for implementing real-time data ingestion (and improved performance for such) and the ability to query that streamed data right alongside your persisted data by leveraging the new Materialized Table feature to choose when and how to persist the streamed data from transitory to permanent storage.

 Potentially another game changer.
-Create, deploy (and monetize) data centric applications directly to Snowflake, bringing your applications to the data, instead of the other way around.
-Also leveraging its partnership with Streamlit, Snowflake now offers some really interesting real-time data analytics and visualizations integrations with collocated development and performance benefits.
+Create, deploy (and monetize) data-centric applications directly to Snowflake, bringing your applications to the data, instead of the other way around.
+Also leveraging its partnership with Streamlit, Snowflake now offers some really interesting real-time data analytics and visualization integrations with collocated development and performance benefits.